tinghuiz/appearance-flow/README.md

 ## Acknowledgement

 We thank Philipp Krähenbühl and Abhishek Kar for helpful discussions.
-This work was supported in part by NSF award IIS-1212798, Intel/NSF Visual and Experiential Computing award IIS-1539099 and a Berkeley Fellowship.
+This work was supported in part by NSF award IIS-1212798, Intel/NSF Visual and Experiential Computing award IIS-1539099, Berkeley Deep Drive,  and a Berkeley Fellowship.
 We gratefully acknowledge NVIDIA corporation for the donation of GPUs used for this research.